EddieWhi/docs.pact.io/website/docs/pact_broker/can_i_deploy.md

 We're just using `production` in our example, but it's recommended to do exactly the same thing with all your pre-prod environments too.

-Out matrix now looks like this:
+Our matrix now looks like this:

 | Foo version \(consumer\) | Bar version \(provider\) | Verification success? |
 | :--- | :--- | :--- |